 The Council and Principal Committees of the NHMRC are established under Section 20 and 35 of the National Health and Medical Research Council Act 1992 (the NHMRC Act) respectively.
 Under the NHMRC Act the Minister must establish Principal Committees called the Research Committee and the Australian Health Ethics Committee.
 The Minister may also establish such other Principal Committees the Minister thinks are necessary to assist Council to carry out any of its functions.

-Consumer and Community representatives are amongst the members of Council and all Principal Committees.
-Further information on the functions and membership of the committees can be obtained from www.nhmrc.gov.au/about/committees-nhmrc
+Consumer and Community representatives are amongst the members of Council and NHMRC Committees.
+Further information on the functions and membership of the committees can be obtained from the NHMRC website.

 NHMRC’s Community and Consumer Advisory Group

 In 2013 NHMRC established a Community and Consumer Advisory Group (CCAG) to provide timely, high level, strategic advice to the NHMRC, including its Council and Principal Committees, on health matters and on health and medical research matters from a consumer and community perspective.

-The Statement on Consumer Involvement in Health and Medical Research
+Consumer and Community Involvement in Health and Medical Research

 The Australian Clinical Trials Website